aws-samples/sfc-ingestion-pipeline/README.md

 6. Cleanup
 The stack is build to cleanup all the provisioned resources when deleted.
-Mind the bucket you might have created for Amazon Athena query output, you need to delete it manually if you dont want to keep it.
+Mind the bucket you might have created for Amazon Athena query output, you need to delete it manually if you dont want to keep it for further usage of Amazon Athena.